kz4killua/wikirec/README.md

 As an example, someone who likes fantasy books may be more inclined to fantasy movies.
 Someone who reads a lot of sports articles will probably prefer sports games.

 # Technical Description
-At a high level, when given a set of likes and dislikes, WikiRec "reads" the Wikipedia article to predict whether the user will like it or not.

-Articles from Wikipedia are first summarized using Azure's Language Service, then used to create a "text embedding".
-This can be used to check similarity with other articles, movies, books, etc.
+Articles from Wikipedia are first summarized using Azure's Language Service, then used to create "text embeddings".
+These can be used to check similarity with other articles, movies, books, etc.

 When a user tells the system that they like some items, the recommendations will be biased towards items that have similar text embeddings to those of the liked items.
-If the user dislikes some items, the recommendations will favour items that have lower similarity to the disliked content.
+If the user dislikes some items, the recommendations will favour items that have lower similarities to the disliked content.